APEM-LTD/hetoolkit/README.md

 further analysis and review.
 No warranty, expressed or implied, is made by the EA as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
-Furthermore, the software is released on condition that the EA shall be held liable for any damages resulting from its authorized or unauthorized use.
+Furthermore, the software is released on condition that the EA shall not be held liable for any damages resulting from its authorized or unauthorized use.